 - Many of our staff are leading international experts in their fields of research.
 Additionally, the School employs a number of Industry Fellows – internationally renowned professionals in their fields of composition, performance, songwriting, sound engineering and audio production.

-Level 1 of the programmes consists of six compulsory modules which introduce students to core technical skills and engineering fundamentals including electronics, embedded systems, computer programming and mathematics.
+Stage 1 of the programmes consists of six compulsory modules which introduce students to core technical skills and engineering fundamentals including electronics, embedded systems, computer programming and mathematics.
 Students also gain thorough grounding in sound recording principles and practical experience of audio mixing.

-Level 3 introduces students to the principles of auditory perception and the architecture of digital audio effects.
+Stage 3 introduces students to the principles of auditory perception and the architecture of digital audio effects.
 Students can also opt to take modules in spatial audio mixing, further sound recording practice, musical

 People teaching you